ShriSingh/Desktop-File-Manager/README.md

 #### Goals
 Making a program that automates the certain processes that I require it to do:
 - Remove old files(specifically files and screenshots) from the asked folders
+- Categorize files into folders based on their type or extensions
 - Copy certain folders and files from a folder into another folder

 #### Requirements
 - Needs to have an interface(commandline or GUI) to take inputs from the user and execute functions that accomplish the one of the goals